UK FUNDING PROGRAMMES – ELIGIBILITY, WHAT WE FUND, HOW TO APPLY

 having robust policies and practices on safeguarding, equalities, financial management, etc

-Charity accounts must be independently examined or audited and comply with The Charities Statement of Recommended Practice (SORP) - GOV.UK
+Charity accounts must be independently examined or audited (even if your income is below the Charity Commission's threshold for an independent examination) and should comply with The Charities Statement of Recommended Practice (SORP) - GOV.UK

 We will also prioritise organisations which have a significant number of people on their boards and/or staff team who have lived experience of the issues they are addressing.